-- we reasonable require further information to meet a request, have informed the requestor of this requirement, but have not been supplied with that further information. - The information is no longer readily available as it is contained in files that have been placed in archive storage or is difficult to access for similar reasons. - A request for information is exempt under section 2 of the Freedom of Information Act 2000. - The cost of providing the information exceeds the appropriate limit (in relation to Freedom of Information requests). - The request is vexatious. - The request is a repeated request from the same person made within 60 consecutive working days of the initial one. - A fee notice was not honoured.
+- We reasonable require further information to meet a request, have informed the requestor of this requirement, but have not been supplied with that further information. - The information is no longer readily available as it is contained in files that have been placed in archive storage or is difficult to access for similar reasons. - An exemption applies under part 2 of the Freedom of Information Act 2000 or part 3 of the Environmental Information Regulations 2004.

+- The cost of providing the information exceeds the appropriate limit under Freedom of Information Act 2000, part 1, section 12. - The request is vexatious or manifestly unreasonable. - The request is a repeated request from the same person made within 60 consecutive working days of the initial one. - A fee notice was not honoured.

-Where information is, or is thought to be, exempt, we will, within 20 working days, give notice to the requestor which:
+Where information has been exempted from disclosure, we will, within 20 working days, give notice to the requestor which: